dij0s/PETAL/thesis/bachelor_thesis.typ

 Unlike human experts which may emphasize different aspects depending on their interpretation or even mood, language model evaluation is driven by clear rules, ensuring consistency and uniformity across all cases.
 The G-Eval metric, as introduced in the #ref(<state_of_art>, supplement: it => it.body) section, summarizes the score of the criteria and quantifies the quality of the response.

 The criteria for the LLM-as-a-judge benchmarking framework are defined as follows:
-1. Data interpretation: assesses whether the response uses only relevant data, maintains mathematical accuracy, distinguishes energy types, preserves units, and handles zero values correctly.
+1. Data interpretation: assesses whether the response uses only relevant data, maintains mathematical accuracy, distinguishes energy types, preserves units and handles zero values correctly.
 2. Methodology alignment:
   - For factual queries: checks clear data analysis, insight identification and avoidance of proper plannification.
   - For actionable queries: evaluates structured planning, guidelines integration and expert positioning.
 3. Municipal relevance: rates feasibility at local scale, direct query alignment, consideration of local context and actionable next steps.
-4. Technical compliance: checks language consistency, correct structure, citation format, and completeness of required sections.
+4. Technical compliance: checks language consistency, correct structure, citation format and completeness of required sections.

 And evaluated according to the following scale, presented in #ref(<scoring_grid_llm>):
 #set table(fill: (x, y) => if calc.odd(y) { rgb("F7F9FA") })